 There's something truly amazing about the Greek Isles, with the stunning blue water and white sand beaches.
 Zakynthos is one of the less touristy islands and it houses the picturesque Navagio Beach.
 It is accessible only by boat, but don't get too close, Navagio means shipwreck, and there's a wreck left right up on the beach as a warning

 To help us all keep the travel dream alive, we'd love to hear from you about the places of beauty you've found on your travels.
-Have you been to anywhere on our list?
+Have you been to any of the "30 Most Beautiful Places in The World" from our list?
 Where are you planning to go next?